cyberfrank/d3mdevice/README.md

 ## Introduction
 This software was created to allow the Doepfer D3M keyboard to control parameters, change MIDI settings and arm instruments on the fly, using only the onboard buttons.

-The interface takes inputs from the D3M, modifies them and outputs them to some loopback MIDI interface.
-This makes it possible to modify the MIDI data before it reaches a sound generator.
+The interface takes inputs from the D3M, modifies them and outputs them to a loopback MIDI interface.
+This makes it possible to modify the MIDI data before it reaches the sound generator.
 The software also focuses on making the onboard LEDs actually function in various modes.
-There is also some multiplexing of outputs using the preset banks, which gives a lot more control surface.
+There is also multiplexing of outputs using the preset banks, which gives a lot more control surface.

 ## Requirements
 * Python 3+